JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

          [jcsda-usaf-aws-us-east-2]
          region = us-east-2

 **For AWS Red Hat 8:** After logging in, follow the instructions in https://spack-stack.readthedocs.io/en/1.5.1/PreConfiguredSites.html#amazon-web-services-red-hat-8 to load the basic spack-stack modules for GNU.
-Proceed with loading the appropriate modules for your application, for example for the ``skylab-6.0.0`` release:
+Proceed with loading the appropriate modules for your application, for example for the ``{skylab_version}`` release:

 .. code-block:: bash

    module load jedi-fv3-env